 So, which compressor would you choose for your AC and refrigerator?

-After studying the working principles, advantages, disadvantages, difference points of reciprocating and rotary compressors, you have acquired in-depth knowledge on this heavy-weighted field.
+After studying the working principles, advantages, disadvantages, and difference points of reciprocating and rotary compressors, you have acquired in-depth knowledge of this heavy-weighted field.
 There’s no doubt that this article has helped you to pick up your most suitable AC/refrigerators and save your hard-earned money.

 Just like any other materialistic component, both compressors have their benefits and limitations.
 You need to find out the better option for you, considering several parameters such as speed, longevity, usage, capacity, performance, and many others.

-As all the places don’t require continuous airflow, the air conditioners with reciprocating compressors can be efficiently used for meeting intermittent purposes without hampering its durability.
-However, for cooling a wide-reaching space like industrial plants need to install Air conditioning system with rotary compressors.
+As all the places don’t require continuous airflow, the air conditioners with reciprocating compressors can be efficiently used for meeting intermittent purposes without hampering their durability.
+However, for cooling a wide-reaching space like industrial plants need to install an Air conditioning system with rotary compressors.